npflueger/npflueger.github.io/_teaching/121-23spring.md

 ### Exams

-There will be three midterms and a three hour final exam.
+There will be three midterms and a three-hour final exam.
 Further information and sample exams will be posted here.

 * Midterm 1 will be in class on Friday 2/24.
     * [Exam](https://moodle.amherst.edu/pluginfile.php/1007413/mod_resource/content/1/midterm1compact.pdf) / [Solutions](https://moodle.amherst.edu/pluginfile.php/1007414/mod_resource/content/1/midterm1soln.pdf)